nbelayachi/land-acquisition-pipeline/README.md

 - **Version History**: See `doc/CHANGELOG.md`

 ---
 **🎯 Ready for production use.
-All critical v3.0.0 fixes verified and tested.**
+Enhanced funnel analytics with executive KPIs validated and tested.
+All v3.1.0 features mathematically verified.**